cialoo/Juice-Shop-Walkthrough/README.md

 **Goal:** Execute DOM XSS in the "search" field.

 **1.** Injection "<iframe src="javascript:alert('xss')">" into the field.
-- results - JavaScript execution (alert window appears).
+- result - JavaScript execution (alert window appears).
 - observation - application implements a weak blacklist filter.
 While it successfully block the <script> tag, it fails to sanitize other HTML elements like <iframe>.

 **Conclusions**